kiboschool/tk-future-proof-with-python/src/future-proof-with-python/community-orientation.md

 4. All team members should join the zoom meeting
 5. Once every member has joined zoom, select another team member to create a repl in [Replit](https://replit.com/).
 That person should click the `+Invite` button and share the link in zoom so that the the rest of the team can join and work together.

-One all team members have joined the zoom and a repl has been created, you will together as a team to write your program in your repl.
+One all team members have joined the zoom and a repl has been created, you will discuss and write your program in your repl as a team.
+Feel free to also share screen

 The program should use `print` to display the following information: